joergjo/adx-container-logs/README.md

-# Fluent Bit log shipping from Kuberentes (AKS etc.) to Azure Data Explorer
+# Fluent Bit log shipping from Kubernetes (AKS etc.) to Azure Data Explorer

 This repo contains updated Kubernetes manifests that allow Fluent Bit to parse containerd/CRI formatted logs and ship them to Event Hub, from where they can be [ingested into Azure Data Explorer](https://github.com/Azure/azure-kusto-labs/tree/master/k8s-container-log-analytics), based on https://github.com/microsoft/fluentbit-containerd-cri-o-json-log.

 The files `fluent-bit-ds.yaml` and `fluent-bit-configmap.yaml` can be used as drop-in replacement for the outdated files provided at https://github.com/Azure/azure-kusto-labs/tree/master/k8s-container-log-analytics/fluent-bit/k8s-container-logs/conf.
-Other than that, follow the steps described in this lab to set up your log shipping solution from AKS (or any other Kubernetes cluster) to ADX.
+Other than that, follow the steps described in that lab to set up your log shipping solution from AKS (or any other Kubernetes cluster) to ADX.

 Make sure to set